Red Drum Regulation Changes 2026

 The latest Red Drum stock assessment conducted by the Atlantic States Marine Fisheries Commission (ASMFC) found the southern stock, which includes Georgia, is both overfished and experiencing overfishing.
 This signals that the population is stressed and needs rebuilding to stay healthy for the future.
 There are not enough adult fish to reproduce and too many fish are being caught.
 Scientists believe fewer young fish are surviving to adulthood due to a mix of fishing pressure and environmental changes.
 The report showed that the spawning potential ratio, a key measure of the population’s health, is below safe levels.

 To address this, ASMFC adopted Draft Addendum II to the Red Drum Fishery Management Plan (FMP) to reduce fishing pressure on Red Drum.
 Georgia’s current rules—allowing anglers to keep five fish per person per day between 14 and 23 inches long—will have to change in the future.
 Options include reducing the daily bag limit or changing the slot size to allow more fish to reach reproductive size.
-The ASMFC held a public hearing on Sept.
+The ASMFC held a public hearing (click to see a video) on Sept.
 24, 2025 in Shellman Bluff to explain the assessment and hear from anglers.
 CRD also made an informal presentation about potential options for future management.

-The meetings will take place:
+The meetings will took place:

 • Wednesday, Feb.
 25, 2026, at 6 p.m. (in-person or virtually)